Admissions Coordinator: Anne Nessa (firstname.lastname@example.org) 319-335-0041

 International applicants whose first language is not English must submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 Automatic waivers of this requirement are granted for persons who have completed a bachelor's degree (or higher) at an accredited university in the United States, United Kingdom, Ireland, Canada (excluding French Quebec), Africa (English speaking), Australia, or New Zealand.
 For more information, please refer to the English Proficiency Requirements of the Graduate College.

-Assistantships are available and are offered to approximately half of the incoming class (plus a corresponding number to the second-year class).
-Assistantships require ten hours of work per week and are accompanied by a tuition scholarship and stipend.
+Assistantships and fellowships are offered.
+Fellowships are offered by the school to new students at the time of admission only and have no work requirement.
+Assistantships require 20-10 hours of work per week and are accompanied by a tuition scholarship and stipend.
 The priority application deadline to be considered for funding is January 15.
 Please see our website for more information on financial assistance.

 The admissions committee usually replies to applicants within 4-6 weeks of application completion.

 A Financial Statement does not need to be submitted with the application materials.
 Once you are recommended for admission, international students must submit a financial statement.

 Applicants admitted to the program can apply for one deferment or change of session for up to one year.